rsyslog/rsyslog/source/multi_ruleset.rst

 Why are rulesets important for different parser configurations?
 ---------------------------------------------------------------

-Custom message parsers, used to handle different (and potentially otherwise-invalid) message formats, can be bound to rulesets.
+Custom message parsers, used to handle differnet (and potentially otherwise-invalid) message formats, can be bound to rulesets.
 So multiple rulesets can be a very useful way to handle devices sending messages in different malformed formats in a consistent way.